brainstormforce/wp-spectra/README.md

 ## Changelog ##

+### x.x.x ###
+* Fix: Separator - Resolved an issue in which the separator mobile width would not work as intended in the frontend.

 ### 2.7.0 - THURSDAY, 13th July 2023 ###
 * Feature: Popup Builder - Added a new `Push Content` feature for info bars.
 * Improvement: Performance - Significantly reduced the plugin zip size by over 1 MB after optimizing the Font Awesome v6 assets.